Dear Scala contributors,

 This will include removing duplicated set up instructions, and creating new pages on docs.scala-lang.org to host the Scala 3 reference documentation.
 After that, https://dotty.epfl.ch will be archived (read-only, with a banner pointing to https://docs.scala-lang.org).
 Related pull requests: #2112, #13094, #2137, #2136.

-- (todo) Overhaul the structure of the documentation.
+- (in progress) Overhaul the structure of the documentation.
 This work requires some brainstorming, and we are happy to hear your suggestions in this thread.
 We will post an update with a plan, open to discussion, as soon as it is ready.
 Delivery estimate: November 2021.